Who Is Wasim Akram and Why Is He Called the Sultan of Swing?

 | Wasim Akram | 1980s–2000s | Left-arm | Swing + deception |

-Beyond his statistics, Akram’s influence extends deeply into modern cricket.
-He has mentored younger bowlers, with many contemporary left-arm pacers studying his reverse swing techniques, and coaches around the world have adopted his philosophies to improve bowling strategies.
-His methods emphasize skill, intelligence, and tactical awareness, ensuring that his impact is felt not only in the numbers but also in the way fast bowling is taught, analyzed, and executed today
+His methods emphasize skill, intelligence, and tactical awareness, making his impact felt not only in the numbers but also in how fast bowling is taught, analyzed, and executed today.

 Who is Wasim Akram and what are his major cricket records?